 If you have any assets, like a house, car or other items of value, they’ll usually be sold and the money from this will go towards the bankruptcy.

-Bankruptcy can have adverse effects on your business and your pension.
-You also need to be aware that your bankruptcy is not confidential and will appear on a publically-accessible register.
+Bankruptcy can have adverse effects on your business, as well as your pension if you're planning to draw down funds in the next few years.
+You also need to be aware that your bankruptcy is not confidential, and will appear on a publicly accessible register.